Texxas Jam: Artists who performed at the Texxas Jam

 Notes: It was a hot day that day.
 Sammy Hagar had a guitar stolen backstage at the Cotton Bowl show; it was returned later that day.
 However, Hagar vowed to never play it again after it had been handled by someone else, and lit it on fire on stage.
-Right before Santana's set, the house music mix played their hit "Winning", the lead singer and other band members came onstage and motioned to the sound mixers to try to get the song cut off; afterwards the band did not play "Winning" during their set.
+Sammy also announced that he was "the greatest guitar player in the world" Right before Santana's set, the house music mix played their hit "Winning", the lead singer and other band members came onstage and motioned to the sound mixers to try to get the song cut off; afterwards the band did not play "Winning" during their set.

 Correction: Sammy's guitar was stolen from a previous Dallas show.
 Was recovered and Sammy held it until the Texxas Jam.
 Where he explained the incident and destroyed the guitar.

 The guitar was never set on fire.
 Sammy smashed the guitar onstage and threw it into the crowd.